Evil Dead: The Game

-Evil Dead: The Game is a 2022 survival horror game based on the Evil Dead franchise.
-It was developed and published by Saber Interactive.
-It features co-operative gameplay and player versus player (PvP) combat.
-The game features Bruce Campbell as Ash Williams, as well as Dana DeLorenzo as Kelly Maxwell and Ray Santiago as Pablo Simon Bolivar from the television series Ash vs Evil Dead.
+Evil Dead: The Game is a 2022 asymmetric survival horror game developed by Saber Madrid and published by Boss Team Games.
+It is part of the Evil Dead franchise.
+It features Bruce Campbell as Ash Williams, along with most of the original cast reprising their roles.

-Evil Dead: The Game was released for PlayStation 4, PlayStation 5, Windows, Xbox One and Xbox Series X/S on May 13, 2022.
-It will be released for Nintendo Switch at a later date.
-It was made available for free to PlayStation Plus subscribers on February 7, 2023.
+Evil Dead: The Game was released for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S on May 13, 2022.
+A version for the Nintendo Switch was planned, but cancelled in September 2023 along with live content support for the game.
+It received mixed reviews from critics and sold 500,000 units.

 Gameplay

 Evil Dead: The Game is an asymmetrical multiplayer game.
 The game features both co-operative gameplay and player versus player (PvP) combat, although the single-player mode requires an internet connection to be played.
 The game features a level-up system, as well as skill tree mechanics.
-It will also feature multiple maps, including the cabin in the woods from the Evil Dead film series, along with over 25 weapons, including Ash's chainsaw and boomstick.
-At launch, the game features four playable survivor classes (Leaders, Warriors, Hunters and Supports), and four playable demons (the Warlord, the Puppeteer, the Necromancer and the Plaguebringer).
+It features multiple maps, including the cabin in the woods from the Evil Dead film series, along with over 25 weapons, including Ash's chainsaw and boomstick.
+The game features four playable survivor classes (Leaders, Warriors, Hunters and Supports), and five playable demons (the Warlord, the Puppeteer, the Necromancer, the Plaguebringer and The Schemer).